afischerdev/brouter-profile/brouter_one/readme.md

 ```

-This shows also a problem on using this variables.
+The variable don't need to be controlled if it comes with a value or not.
-The variable has to be controlled if it comes with a value or not.
-Otherwise if delivers -1 as result and can produce wrong results.
+It can also have a string value as usual.
+But this should be place before the variable part.

 The WaterwayModel/WaterwayPath class are helper classes and can be used to collect e.g. litre per hour.

 An other problem is the definition for 'boat_height'.
 It is s fix value in the profile, but needs an update for an individual value of the user.